Dan Evans (tennis): 2021: First ATP singles title & Masters semifinal, top 25

-After the US Open, Evans played a number of events on the post-US Open hard-court swing, both in singles and in doubles with Fabio Fognini at the San Diego Open, and Neal Skupski at the Indian Wells Masters, Vienna Open, and Paris Masters.
-He lost in the first or second round of all of the post-US Open tournaments.

 2022: Second Australian Open third round and Masters semifinal

-Evans started his season playing for Great Britain at the 2022 ATP Cup.
-Evans won all of his matches in the group stage, with singles wins against Germany's Jan-Lennard Struff, Canada's Denis Shapovalov, and the United States' John Isner.
+Evans started his season playing for Great Britain at the ATP Cup.
+He won all of his matches in the group stage, with singles wins against Germany's Jan-Lennard Struff, Canada's Denis Shapovalov, and the United States' John Isner.
 He also won his two doubles matches where he paired with Jamie Murray to win against Germans Kevin Krawietz and Alexander Zverev, as well as Americans John Isner and Taylor Fritz.
 Evans went on to reach the semifinals of the 2022 Sydney International, where he was seeded third.
-He beat Pedro Martínez and Maxime Cressy before losing to Aslan Karatsev.
+He beat Pedro Martínez and Maxime Cressy, before losing to top seed Aslan Karatsev.

 Seeded 24th, Evans entered into the Australian Open and beat David Goffin in straight sets in the first round.
-Evans advanced to the third round following a withdrawal from Arthur Rinderknech due to injury, where he was defeated by 9th seed Félix Auger-Aliassime.
+He advanced to the third round following a withdrawal from Arthur Rinderknech due to injury, where he was defeated by 9th seed Félix Auger-Aliassime.

+In June, Evans won his second Nottingham Open title, defeating Jordan Thompson in straight sets in the final.

-Seeded 16th at the 2022 Citi Open, he reached the quarterfinals with a win over Taylor Fritz by retirement.
-At the 2022 National Bank Open he repeated the same feat defeating tenth seeded Fritz to reach again the quarterfinals, only for a second time at a Masters 1000, having defeated fifth seed and world No. 8 Andrey Rublev in the previous round in straight sets.
+Seeded 16th at the Citi Open, he reached the quarterfinals with a win over Taylor Fritz by retirement, before losing to Yoshihito Nishioka.
+At the Canadian Open he repeated the same feat defeating 10th seeded Fritz to reach again the quarterfinals, only for a second time at a Masters 1000, having defeated fifth seed and world No. 8 Andrey Rublev in the previous round in straight sets.
 He went one step further to reach his second semifinal at the Masters 1000 level defeating American Tommy Paul.
-In the semifinals, he lost to eventual winner Pablo Carreno Busta in three sets.
+In the semifinals, he lost to eventual winner Pablo Carreño Busta in three sets.
+At the same tournament, partnering with John Peers, Evans also reached the doubles final but lost to Wesley Koolhof and Neal Skupski in a deciding champions tiebreak.

-Seeded 20th at the US Open, Evans lost in the third round to Marin Čilić in a four set match lasting four hours.
+Seeded 20th at the US Open, Evans defeated Jiří Veselý and James Duckworth, before losing in the third round to Marin Čilić in a four set match lasting four hours.

-2023: Third Australian Open third round
+As top seed, he reached the semifinals at the San Diego Open, defeating Taro Daniel and Constant Lestienne.
+Evans lost in the last four to third seed Marcos Giron.

+At the end of the season, he made back-to-back quarterfinals at the European Open and Vienna Open, losing to Canadians Félix Auger-Aliassime and Denis Shapovalov respectively.